nacht-falter/aikido-course-website-django/README.md

   - [Acknowledgements](#acknowledgements)

 ## Features

 ### Existing Features

 #### User Accounts and Profiles
-- Users can sign up to the website by providing an email address, a username and a password.
+- Users can sign up to the website by providing an email address, a username, and a password.
-- Users need to confirm their email address, before being able to login to the website.
+- Users need to confirm their email address, before being able to log in to the website.
 - After having confirmed their email address, users are asked to create a user profile with their full name and their current Aikido grade.
 - Users can see their user profile on the **My Profile** page.
 From there, they can also update their information or delete their account, if they are regular users (Staff users cannot delete their accounts from the frontend, as a security measure).

 ![Screenshots Account](media/screenshots/screenshots_account.png)

 #### Course Registration and Management
-- Users can sign up for courses by choosing a course with open registration status from the **Courses** page and filling out the sign up form.
-Users can choose if they want to participate in the whole course or select single sessions.
+- Users can sign up for courses by choosing a course with open registration status from the **Courses** page and filling out the sign-up form.
+Users can decide if they want to participate in the whole course or select single sessions.
 The course fee will be calculated automatically, depending on the selection.
 Users can also apply for a grading exam.
 The exam grade will be stored with the registration according to the user's current grade.
 - After signing up for a course, users can see their current registrations on the **My Registrations** page.
-They can update or cancel their registrations, if they wish.
+They can update or cancel their registrations if they wish.

 ![Screenshots Course Registration](media/screenshots/screenshots_courseregistration.png)